elvinos/AppDesignReport/LatestBuild/ReportSections/TechnicalResearch.md

       \caption{Difference between Bedrock and standard Wordpress Structure}
  \end{figure}

- Composer, a tool for dependency management in PHP,  is used to pull in both dotenv and WordPress, along with WordPress plugins \cite{p7} .
+ Composer, a tool for dependency management in PHP,  is used to pull in both .dotenv and WordPress, along with WordPress plugins \cite{p7} .
 Suppose a developer has a project that depends on a number of libraries and some of those libraries depend on other libraries.
 In essence, Composer allows the developer to declare the libraries they depend on and finds out the correct versions of packages needed and installs them into the project \cite{p8} .

 Bedrock also makes use of Capistrano, a remote server automation tool, for automated deployments \cite{p9}.
 Vagrant is used to implement easy-to-use development environments.
 It is a virtual environment manager with a focus on automation \cite{p10} .
 Vagrant provides work environments that are easy to configure, reproducible, and transportable controlled by a single reliable workflow.
-To do so, machines are provisioned on top of a virtualizer, such as VMWare or VirtualBox.
+To do so, machines are provisioned on top of a virtualiser, such as VMWare or VirtualBox.
 Then, industry-standard provisioning tools such as shell scripts, Chef, or Puppet, can automatically install and configure software on the virtual machine \cite{p10} .

 The combination of Ansible, an IT automation/server configuration tool, and bedrock give us Trellis \cite{p11}.
 Ansible is used for automation of cloud provisioning, configuration management, application deployment, and many other IT needs \cite{p12}.
 The combination of the Bedrock structure and Ansible automation means that Trellis allows WordPress developers to create and manage more professional server environments almost automatically.

 An alternative to using Trellis would be MAMP, which has distinct disadvantages.
 With MAMP, a developer is tied to the versions of the software that MAMP precludes.
 Updates may be made, to PHP 5.6 for example, but the local MAMP install would be different from your shared host, or VPS, or dedicated server.
 The differences between the environments of your host machine with MAMP and that of a remote server can cause issues during deployment.
 This can also cause problems when something goes wrong on your production server and you can’t replicate it on your local machine or vice versa \cite{p13} .
 Trellis creates staging and production environments, meaning that’s the staging/production server matches your development virtual machine.